Renetta & Ronie*: Foster care is changing lives in Bulgaria

 Admissions to children’s homes in Pardubice have reduced by 53%.

-The number of children in institutions has reduced by 22% in seven years.
+The number of children in institutions has reduced by 23% in nine years.

 The numbers of children in institutions in Pardubice have reduced by 17%.